 Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.3.90 Very lowVery high 5

 Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.4.50 Very lowVery high 5

 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.40 Very lowVery high 5

 Access Constraints This measures the level of humanitarian access constraints.3.0No constraintsExtreme constraints

 The humanitarian situation in the Democratic People’s Republic of Korea (DPRK) is driven by political and economic factors as well as natural hazards.
 Chronic food insecurity and limited access to basic services such as healthcare and clean water have left more than 10 million people in need of humanitarian assistance.?

 Poor governance and repressive internal political measures have negatively impacted the population by restricting movement and access to goods and services, including humanitarian aid.
-International sanctions, despite exemptions for humanitarian aid, have caused shortages of funding, supplies, and humanitarian personnel, which has delayed project implementation.?
+Despite exemptions for humanitarian aid, international sanctions have caused shortages of funding, supplies, and humanitarian personnel, delaying project implementation.?

 Very high constraints